-Their eyes were opened, just as Satan said they would be, only now they were seeing the world and reality differently than they ever had before.
+Their eyes were opened, just as Satan said they would be.
+Only now they were seeing the world and reality differently from how they ever had before.
 All through those verses, the theme of their nakedness reoccurs.
 It's the controlling motif in the section.
-Their fall from innocence, their transgression, and their new relationship to God and to each other are all expressed in the theme of their now knowing that they are naked.
+Their fall from innocence, their transgression, and their new relationship to God and to each other are all expressed in the theme of their realization that they are naked.

-Notice, too, the Lord's question to them: "'Who told you that you were naked?' "(vs. 11, NIV).
-It implies that in their innocence they never realized their nakedness, that it just seemed a natural way to be, and so they didn't give it any thought.
+Notice, too, the Lord's question to them: "'Who told you that you were naked?" "(vs. 11, NIV).
+This implies that in their innocence they never realized their nakedness, that it just seemed a natural way to be, and so they didn't give it any thought.
 Now, though, not only did they think about it, they were dominated by the shame that it brought.

-What is the ness? significance of Adam and Eve's response to their naked- 11000
+is the nakedness significance s? of Adam's and Eve's response to their

 Imagine Adam and Eve hiding behind some bushes, looking at themselves with mouths agape and attempting to cover themselves before the Lord.
-Looking at the possibilities for coverings, they must have decided that the fig leaves were the best.
-Thus, here we have the first lesson in salvation by works, in humans attempting to solve the problem of sin by their own works and deeds.
-As pathetic as their attempts were then, they are no more so than ours are today.
+Considering the possibilities for coverings, they must have decided that the fig leaves were the best.
+Thus, here we have the first lesson in salvation by works: humans attempting to solve the problem of sin by their own works and deeds.
+As pathetic as their attempts were then, they are no more so than are ours today.